ErpNetDocs/tech/advanced/data-objects/display-format.md

 | 1102-01-011 | 1U Server | pcs | Computers |
 | 12345678 | Remote support | h | Services |

-Usually, these entities make sense in the context of other ones.
-E.g., documents, reports, analysis, etc...
-And therefore, they must be visualized in some way.
-The most typical way is to display their names (i.e., the "Name" attribute):
+These entities make sense in the context of others (documents, reports, analysis, etc).

+The easiest way to visualize them is to display their names (the "Name" attribute):

 > **Client**
 >